Azure/Enterprise-Scale/docs/wiki/Deploying-Enterprise-Scale-HubAndSpoke.md

 ## Launch Enterprise-Scale Landing Zones deployment experience

-In the *Deploying Enterprise-Scale Architecture in your own environment* [article](https://github.com/Azure/Enterprise-Scale#deploying-enterprise-scale-architecture-in-your-own-environment), when you click on *Deploy to Azure* for the selected Enterprise-Scale reference implementation, it will load the deployment experience in the Azure portal into your default Azure tenant.
+In the *Deploying Enterprise-Scale Architecture in your own environment* [article](https://github.com/Azure/Enterprise-Scale#deploying-enterprise-scale-architecture-in-your-own-environment), when you click on *Deploy to Azure* for the selected Enterprise-Scale reference implementation, it will start the deployment experience in the Azure portal into your default Azure tenant.
 In case you have access to multiple tenants, ensure you are selecting the right one.

 Enterprise-Scale can be deployed both from the Azure portal directly, or from [GitHub](https://github.com/Azure/Enterprise-Scale#deploying-enterprise-scale-architecture-in-your-own-environment)